bhaswata08/bhaswata08.github.io/_posts/2025-12-09-Optimizer_prep.md

 AdaGrad assigns higher learning rates to parameters with infrequent updates (sparse features) and lower learning rates to parameters with frequent updates (dense features).

-AdaGrad will be explained in detail in the subsequent posts. #TODO
+AdaGrad will be explained in detail in the subsequent posts.

 ### Examples